felipefreitas93/RaspiPiFaceReco/README.md

 Scripts to perform the task of facial recognition using the raspberry pi, a motion sensor and the picamera.

 This was my final project for the electrical engineering course at UFMG.
-At that time I was begining to learn some machine learning and discovering some of the amazing things it can do.
+At that time I was begining to learn about machine learning and discovering some of the amazing things it can do.

 These scripts were inspired on many sources including:
 https://github.com/opencv/opencv/tree/2.4/samples/python2